| expand content | forums | advertise |

 4. Type the site name without the http://

-5. The table above will be highlighted with the matching row.
+5. The table at the top of the window will be highlighted with the matching row.

 6. Check the box in the second column for that row